oncokb/oncokb-annotator/README.md

 We recommend processing MAF files by [vcf2maf](https://github.com/mskcc/vcf2maf/) with [MSK override isoforms](https://github.com/mskcc/vcf2maf/blob/master/data/isoform_overrides_at_mskcc) before using the `MafAnnotator` here.

-## UPDATE: API token required
-#### OncoKB API
+## OncoKB API
 When you run `MafAnnotator.py`, `FusionAnnotator.py` and `CnaAnnotator.py`, you need a token before accessing the OncoKB data via its web API.
-Please go to [OncoKB Data Access](https://oncokb.org/dataAccess) to learn how to get a OncoKB API token and specify your token  in the command line after you have that.
+Please visit [OncoKB Data Access Page](https://www.oncokb.org/dataAccess) for more information about how to register an account and get an OncoKB API token.
+With the token listed under [OncoKB Account Settings Page](https://www.oncokb.org/account/settings), you could use itin the following format.
 ```
 python ${FILE_NAME.py} -i ${INPUT_FILE} -o ${OUTPUT_FILE} -b ${ONCOKB_API_TOKEN}
 ```